Choose delivery to your door or click & collect from over 7000 convenient local ParcelShops*. Our packaging is always plain and unbranded.

 It’s also thought that hormonal changes in the menstrual cycle, oral sex, semen staying in the vagina after sex and genetic factors can also play they’re part in making you more prone to BV.

 Up to half of people won’t experience any symptoms of BV or may not notice them.
-Typically the first thing you might notice is a change to your vaginal discharge - it may become thin and watery, change to white or grey colour, and begin to smell unpleasant or fishy.
+The first thing you might notice is a change to your normal vaginal discharge.

 Other STIs causing similar symptoms